16 travel packing tips for your next adventure

-Charles Breitbart of travel itinerary blog TripTins schedules one ordinary task for trips over a week in length: laundry.
+And if you’re traveling for over a week, Charles Breitbart of travel itinerary blog TripTins recommends scheduling one ordinary task: laundry.

 You can breeze through security by following the carry-on liquids rule: 3.4-ounce containers.
 One quart-sized bag.
 One bag per traveler.

-Losing your driver’s license, passport or travel insurance while traveling can be a headache.
+Losing your driver’s license, passport or travel insurance while on vacation can be a headache.
 To save yourself any trouble down the road, consider making copies or digital scans of each document and keeping them somewhere safe.

 “I save copies on my cloud account with a password,” Moskoff shares.
 “I also send copies to a family member.”